 Research in Residency

-The 3-month research experience allows the resident exposure to either clinical or basic research under the guidance of established researchers in the Department.
+The 3-month dedicated research experience allows the resident time to complete a project under the guidance of established researchers in the Department.
 All residents are required to present at least once at a resident research proposal session and at the Department's Annual Research Day.
 Residents are also supported by departmental funds to attend and present their work at national and international scientific conferences.

 Clinician Investigator Program (CIP)

-The University of Toronto offers the Clinician Investigator Program, aimed to prepare them for the career of a clinician-scientist.
+The University of Toronto offers the Clinician Investigator Program, aimed to prepare residents for a career as a clinician-scientist.
 Interested residents typically complete this 2-year program, which includes a Master’s degree, between their third and fifth year of training.
 It is also possible to pursue doctoral work leading to a PhD.

 For more information about CIP, visit the Faculty of Medicine website.